ikhan5/get-together/README.md

 # get-together
-PHP Final Project - The Get Together project will allow users to organize and manage parties easier
-* = all files within the specified folder
+PHP Final Project - The Get Together project will allow users to organize and manage parties easier asterik = all files within the specified folder

 Project Feature One - Echo $Friends